Khushi-Patel-code/BatterySOH-AI/README.md

 - Predict battery State of Health (SOH) using machine learning
 - Provide intuitive insights through an interactive dashboard
 - Assist users with battery-related questions via an AI chatbot

+## 🤖 Machine Learning Pipeline

+1. Raw cell voltage data is preprocessed
+2. Cell-level features (U1–U21) are aggregated
+3. A Linear Regression model is trained to predict SOH
+4. Model performance is evaluated using R², MAE, and MSE
+5. Predictions are served through a Flask API

 ## Dataset Overview